ayami-n/Flax_text_prediction/README.md

 Flax: [TPU] v2-8 8 cores 64 GB<br>

 [Condition]<br>
-We re-trained the enite BERT to compare the speed between Pytorch and Flax.<br>
+Re-trained the enite BERT to compare the speed between Pytorch and Flax.<br>
 Both batch size are 32 for training.<br>
 95% of the data is for training.
+Token size is 128.

 [Results]<br>
 | Neural Network |  Total Time (Minutes) | Epoch |